 DRILL 3: THE 3-POSITION BAR MUSCLE-UP

-This will help the athlete be more patient and hit each portion of the skill.
+This will help the athlete be more patient and hit each skill portion.
 It also forces the athlete to learn tension, which is key to creating efficient power.

-In position 1 of this drill, the athlete wants to feel the palms pressing down, wrists are in minor flexion [think overgrip] and body is in hollow so the lats are fired up.
+In position 1 of this drill, the athlete wants to feel the palms pressing down, wrists are in minor flexion [think overgrip], and we are in a hollow body position.
 I like the athlete to hold this position for a few seconds so they can feel all the muscles that need to fire up as they approach the pull around.

-In position 2 of this drill, the athlete is taking the static hold and making it dynamic.
-Can the athlete maintain a tight hollow position and locked out elbows?
-This is crucial in learning how to finish the pull around and not pull INTO the bar which creates the chicken wing.
+In position 2 of this drill, the athlete takes the static hold and makes it dynamic.
+Can the athlete maintain a tight hollow position and lock out elbows?
+This is crucial in learning how to finish the pull-around and not pull INTO the pull-up bar, which creates the chicken wing.

 The final position is putting it all together into the support.
-We want our athlete to stay tight and squeeze glutes as they press around and then down into the final support position.
-It is okay if the arms bend slightly, once you pass through a portion of the pull around.
-The higher the box, the less the athlete will have to bend arms, so start with a high box and then lower it as the athlete builds muscle memory and tension.
+We want our athletes to stay tight and squeeze their glutes as they press around and then down into the final support position.
+It is okay if the arms bend slightly once you pass through a portion of the pull-around.
+The higher the box, the less the athlete will have to bend their arms, so start with a high box and then lower it as the athlete builds muscle memory and tension.

 I love this low bar drill because it allows the athlete to learn to pull around and activate lats before you make contact with the chest.
-This drill also teaches the athlete to stay in hollow instead of arch the chest towards the bar to make contact.
-We want to teach hollow so we create the right movement patterns for the kipping bar muscle-up.
+This drill also teaches the athlete to stay in the hollow body position instead of arching the chest towards the bar to make contact.
+We want to teach hollow with a strong core, so we create the right movement patterns for the kipping bar muscle-up.